Team9315-CDC/Geocoding-Service/README.md

 ### SpringBoot
 To Run Spring Boot Application with Front End:
-Note: no building is required
+Note: no building is required.
-1. From Project Root: `cd spring-boot`
+1. From Project Root in Terminal/Command Prompt: `cd spring-boot`
 2. `./gradlew bootRun`
+2a.
+Gradle getting stuck at 75% is normal
 3. Go to ``localhost:8080/index.html``

 ### Gradle